-Well, I contracted Dengue and was out of commission for a few days.
-That sucked.
-At first I thought I just had the common flu, but once my fever went down I developed a rash.
-So I looked it up, and had all the symptoms of dengue.
+Well, I contracted dengue and was out of commission for a few days.
+That was no fun.
+At first I thought I had a common flu, but once my fever went down I developed a rash.
+So I researched, and discovered that I had all the symptoms of dengue.
 Luckily, it was only a mild case.
-My tip is: don’t freak out about it too much, and try your best to prevent mosquito bites.
-(I hate the little bastards!)
+My tip is: don’t freak out about the possibility of contracting dengue, and just try your best to prevent mosquito bites.

 Funniest / Weirdest

-Mike: We went to a restaurant in Mérida and there were about seven different waiters, all vying for our attention, trying to get us to sit at their table.
-It was bizarre… walking through this restaurant, and having so many people exhorting us to sit… here!
+Mike: We went to a restaurant in Mérida and there were seven different waiters all vying for our attention, trying to get us to sit at their table.
+It was bizarre.
+Walking through this restaurant, and having so many people begging us to sit… here!
 No, sit over here.
 No, [waving] this is the best corner over here!
-I suppose they all have their own zones, and don’t split tip money.
-When we finally chose a table, the triumphant waiter really lorded it over the others.
-(We were the only customers in the place).
+I suppose they don’t split tip money.
+We were the only customers in the place and when we finally chose a table, the triumphant waiter lorded it over the others.

 How Expensive?
 From 1 (cheap) to 10 (expensive)